aweich/esloco/README.md

 ### Installation

-The simulation and all its dependencies can be installed from [PyPI](https://pypi.org/project/esloco/) using `pip` via
+The simulation and all its dependencies can be installed from [PyPI](https://pypi.org/project/esloco/) using `pip`

 ```bash
 pip install esloco
 ```

-or build it yourself via
+or build it yourself using

 ```bash
 git clone https://github.com/aweich/esloco.git